NASA-AMMOS/Landform/Docs/local-pipeline.md

 ./Landform/bin/Release/Landform.exe local-observation-products sol589 --cloud --writeallthethings --outputframe=root --usepriors
 ./Landform/bin/Release/Landform.exe local-observation-products sol589 --cloud --writeallthethings --outputframe=root
 ```
+## Generating tiled meshes
+If you've ingested observations and optionally aligned them you can generate a mesh with the `local-build-meshes` command
+running with a commandline like
+./Landform/bin/Release/Landform.exe local-build-meshes sol589 will build a mesh from the PlacesDB priors stored in the sol589 project
+./Landform/bin/Release/Landform.exe local-build-meshes sol589 -transformsource=LandformBEV will build a mesh using the birds eye view aligned transforms you've built previously for sol589

 ## Long Form
 1. Get some input data.
 You will want one or more directories with .IMG files, typically OPGS navcam RDRs.